DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 #### The Body’s Rebellion

-Monocrop agriculture is the Engine Protocol written on the land: simplify, standardize, maximize throughput.
+Monocrop agriculture is the Machine Protocol written on the land: simplify, standardize, maximize throughput.
 It externalizes complexity to the chemical supply chain—and internalizes fragility in the human body.